Overnight SpO2 and ODI tracking

 None of those numbers prove anything on their own.
 A persistent multi-week pattern of high ODI on clean-AHI CPAP nights is the kind of signal worth bringing to a sleep physician.
 A single night with an oximeter cap that slipped is not.
 Look for the pattern across at least two weeks of recordings before drawing conclusions.

-Open the Oxygen page at /oximeter and drop the CSV onto the import card.
+Open the Oxygen page at /oximeter and drop the CSV or raw session file onto the import card.
 The whole parse runs in your browser.
 Nothing leaves your device.

 Overnight pulse oximetry has a long, validated history as a sleep apnea screening tool.
 A 2015 BMC Pulmonary Medicine study by Hang et al. reported about 87 to 90 percent sensitivity and 86 to 93 percent specificity for detecting moderate-to-severe OSA using ODI.
 The O2 Ring records the raw signal that ODI is calculated from.
 It is not a diagnostic device, and a clean ODI does not rule apnea out, but a high ODI is a meaningful signal to bring to a sleep physician along with a STOP-BANG score.

 Both numbers count oxygen desaturations per hour.
-The 3% rule counts every SpO2 drop of at least 3 percent that lasts at least 10 seconds; the 4% rule requires a 4 percent drop instead.
+The 3% rule counts every SpO2 drop of more than 3 percent below your stable overnight level; the 4% rule requires more than 4 percent instead.
 The AASM recommends the 3% threshold; most US clinics still report the 4% value because Medicare's hypopnea definition uses 4%.
 CPAP Clarity computes both.
 Your number will look higher under the 3% rule because more events qualify.

 No. The CSV is parsed entirely in your browser.
 CPAP Clarity does not upload your SpO2 data to any server.
 Your readings are stored only in your browser's local IndexedDB, on the device you imported from.
 Clearing your browser data, or using the data hub at /data, removes them.